Sergius Chashin: Primate of the Patriarchal Exarchate in South-East Asia

 On December 28, 2018, he was appointed head of the then-created Patriarchal Exarchate in South-East Asia with title the title of "Metropolitan of Singapore and Southeast Asia".
-On January 7, 2019 during the evening service in the Church of Christ the Savior in Moscow Patriarch Kirill elevated him to the rank of Metropolitan in connection with his appointment as Exarch.
+On January 7, 2019 during the Great Vespers in the Church of Christ the Savior in Moscow Patriarch Kirill elevated him to the rank of Metropolitan in connection with his appointment as Exarch.

-On February 26, 2019, the Holy Synod formed the Korean, Singaporean, Thailand, and Filipino-Vietnamese dioceses within the Patriarchal Exarchate in South-East Asia and appointed Metropolitan Sergius as the ruling Bishop of the Singapore diocese and locum tenens of the other three dioceses.
+On February 26, 2019, the Holy Synod of the ROC formed Korean, Singaporean, Thailand, and Filipino-Vietnamese dioceses within the Patriarchal Exarchate in South-East Asia and appointed Metropolitan Sergius as the ruling Bishop of the Singapore diocese and locum tenens of the other three dioceses.
 On April 4 of the same year, Metropolitan Segius was dismissed from the administration of the Korean diocese due to the appointment of Archbishop Theophanes (Kim) as ruling hierarch of that diocese.

-On July 23, 2019, he was relieved of the post of head of the Administrative Secretariat of the Moscow Patriarchay, expressing gratitude for the conscientious and effective performance of official duties.
+On July 23, 2019, he was relieved of the post of head of the Administrative Secretariat of the Moscow Patriarchate, expressing gratitude for the conscientious and effective performance of official duties.

+On September 30, 2019, by decision of the Holy Synod of the ROC, he was excluded from the Supreme Church Council.